polterguy/polterguy.github.io/documentation/magic.lambda/index.md

    .:Yup!
 ```

-You can think of this slot as the singular version og **[get-nodes]**, except instead of returning multiple
+You can think of this slot as the singular version of **[get-nodes]**, except instead of returning multiple
 nodes, it assumes its expression only points to a single node, and instead of returning a copy of the node,
 it returns the actual node by reference.

+**Notice** - The `#` iterator above, will enter into the node referenced as a value of its current
+result - Implying it allows you to deeply traverse nodes passed in as references.
+This is sometimes
+useful in combination with referenced nodes, passed in as values of other nodes.

 ### [convert]